bojoluis21798/wooo-web/README.md

 ## What this Repository is:
-This repository is website dating application that is built to be wrapped in a WebView app.
+This repository is a web-based dating application that is built to be wrapped in a WebView component in React Native.
 This is an exercise to demonstrate technologies such as React and styled-components while it serves as a school-project.

 # How to Contribute